What is Not Eating Dry Food?

 A dog’s lack of hydration affects his entire body.
 A dehydrated dog may have a dry nose, mouth, and gums, with sticky mucous membranes; he may be tired, dull, and weak, he may pant more than normal and have a fast rapid-fire breathing pattern, and will be generally operating at a low capacity.
 Dehydration simply means that your dog’s body is losing more water than it takes in, through panting, vomiting, or simply drinking less, possibly because of a deeper condition.
 This is more likely to occur in young, old, and nursing dogs, as well as small breeds.

-Oral conditions can include tongue cancer, tooth root abscess, and various other oral injuries, such as lacerations, puncture wounds, and broken teeth.
-Tongue cancer, also known as squamous cell carcinoma, is most likely to occur in dogs between 6 and 10 years old, and the breeds Keeshond, Standard Schnauzer, Basset Hound, and Collie (Boxers actually suffer from tongue cancer less than most other breeds).
+Oral conditions can include tongue cancer, tooth root abscess, periodontal disease and various other oral injuries, such as lacerations, puncture wounds, and broken teeth.
+Tongue cancer, the most common one being squamous cell carcinoma, is most likely to occur in dogs between 6 and 10 years old, and in the breeds: Keeshond, Standard Schnauzer, Basset Hound, and Collie (Boxers actually suffer from tongue cancer less than most other breeds).
 While there may be a genetic cause to tongue cancer, this is not certain, and there are no other clear causes.
 Tooth root abscess, also known as apical abscess, is a pus formation under or around your dog’s tooth or teeth.
-It develops from an oral infection, which can result from bacterial skin infections and puncture wounds caused by bites, splinters, and wood.
-It is a particular kind of oral injury.
+It develops from an oral infection, which can result from periodontal disease, bacterial skin infections and puncture wounds caused by bites, splinters, and wood.
 Any dog can receive an oral injury from a foreign object that he takes into his mouth.
 Dogs like to chew many different things, and some of those things, like sticks, rocks, and other hard objects, can injure your dog’s soft oral tissues, sometimes even breaking a tooth.
 As teething puppies chew more often than adult dogs, this may make them more vulnerable to oral injuries.

 What to do if your Dog is Not Eating Dry Food